3and4/Leither/doc/GongShi-en.md

     4. User browse the content and commercials are displayed.
     5. Checking mechanism is builtin the commercials' code.
 Once displayed, it will trigger the smart contract, which then transfers tokens from advertiser's account to each participators of the whole process, respectively.

-    This reward mechanism will feedback positively the healthy development of the organization and the growth of its usefulness.
+    This reward mechanism will feedback positively to the healthy development of the organization and the growth of its usefulness.

 + Mining reward
 Same as traditional mining, all the online nodes can vote in bookkeeping and smart contract.
 Reward for new block will be used to support the network, manage public information and routing service.